 A Change of Pace

-Taking the shuttle bus up from the train station deposits you into the main piazza, or the hub of activity for this small community.
+Taking the shuttle bus up from the train station deposits you into the main piazza, which is the hub of activity for this small community.
 Locals sit under the trees in the square and greet visitors as they arrive practicing Il dolce far niente, or "the sweetness of doing nothing."
 In the morning, vendors are out selling their wares and making their deliveries.
 Corniglia is a hub of activity as the town awakens.

 The pace here is easygoing and methodical.
 There are no famous attractions that you need to rush to see.
 The main attraction is the down-to-earth, truly authentic life that these people lead, and the beautiful scenery that surrounds them.
 Spend a day wandering the streets of Corniglia, or join the locals in the town square with a good book and you’ll have a pretty good day.

 Time to Eat

 If you’re here in Italy, then presumably you’re looking for some authentic Italian cuisine.
 Corniglia does not have a lot of restaurant/trattorias, but the ones they have are simply fantastic.
 It was here in Corniglia that I discovered Panna Cotta, my most favorite dessert in the world.

 If you enjoy seafood, then it doesn't get any fresher than here on the Ligurian coast where fishing is the main occupation of the locals.
 This region of Italy is also credited as the birthplace of pesto, so be sure to give it a try at one of the local restaurants or trattorias.
 The dishes below are from our three nights in Corniglia and they were all terrific.
 You will not be disappointed with the food here in Corniglia.